ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-02-19-outsourcing-software-development-choosing-right-provider.md

 #### V. Test the product yourself

-Have you ever heard the phrase, “trust but verify”?
+Have you ever heard the phrase, "trust but verify"?
 This is an absolute rule that must be followed when outsourcing development.
 There is nothing wrong with building trust in a developer over time, but it is essential to test and verify the results yourself.

 Not only will this give you peace of mind and ensure the provider has completed the project properly, it will also give you an opportunity to test the software from a consumer's point of view.
 You may find something the developer missed, an honest mistake or simply a portion of the software that needs a little tweaking.